idoria75/spotiplot/README.md

 ## Handling Spotify credentials

+To use Spotiplot, it is necessary to create an application on your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
+You can create your own app name, description and website.
+Set the Redirect URI to `'http://0.0.0.0:8083'`, as it is the value expected by the Docker container.
+If this is set to a different value, modify the docker compose and the authenticator script accordingly.

 It will also be necessary to create a file to store the Spotify credentials: `app/spotiplot.env`.
-The file should be populated with the information available on your [Spotify dashboard](https://developer.spotify.com/dashboard).
+The file should be populated with the information available on your personal developer dashboard.
 A default file named `default_spotiplot.env` is included in the project (inside the `app` folder), and can be used as a reference:

 ```yaml
 credentials: